-Best practices for file names Avoid using special characters such as \ / : ? " < > [] & \$, Use underscores instead of periods or spaces Err on the side of brevity Include all necessary descriptive information independent of where file is stored Be consistent with file names М ore details can be found in the State Archives' file naming best practices document at tps://archives.ncdcr.gov/documents/best-practices-file-naming D t Best practices for file paths The file path (or folder structure) in which files are stored should also follow the file naming steps above.
-Additionally, files should not be deeply nested.
-The full file path - or the letter drive, folder names, and file name combined, e.g. C:\Users\my_name\Documents\my_file.pdf - must not be longer than 255 characters.
+Best practices for file names

+- □ Avoid using special characters such as \ / : ? " <> | [] & \$, - □ Use underscores instead of periods or spaces - □ Err on the side of brevity - □ Include all necessary descriptive information independent of where file is stored - □ Be consistent with file names

+More details can be found in the State Archives' file naming best practices document at https://archives.ncdcr.gov/documents/best-practices-file-naming

+Best practices for file paths

+- □ The file path (or folder structure) in which files are stored should also follow the file naming steps above. - Additionally, files should not be deeply nested.
+The full file path or the letter drive, folder names, and file name combined, e.g. C:\Users\my_name\Documents\my_file.pdf must not be longer than 255 characters.
 Some operating systems are unable to store or open files with longer paths.
-Digit al preservation issues Avoid compression of files, as this may cause data loss.
-Files sent to the State Archives should be uncompressed Avoid encryption or password protection of files.
-If the password or key is lost, the files will be inaccessible.
-Documents containing digital signatures should have open time stamp authorities that can be verified - should not prevent opening the document.